oobabooga/text-generation-webui/extensions/llava/README.md

 https://user-images.githubusercontent.com/3718215/233817203-69b57e77-0c55-4fd6-b742-3204bb13b8fc.mp4

 ## Usage
-To run this extension, download LLaVA weights, for example from [here](https://huggingface.co/wojtab/llava-13b-v0-4bit-128g), and then start server.py with `--extensions llava` argument.
+To run this extension, download LLaVA weights, for example from [here](https://huggingface.co/wojtab/llava-13b-v0-4bit-128g) (note: it's a 4-bit GPTQ quantization, so you need working GPTQ), and then start server.py with `--extensions llava` argument.

 When in ui, go to instruct mode, and select LLaVA template, you also should add `"\n###"` to "Custom stopping strings" in parameters tab.